DkodaLabs/wasabi-solana/README.md

 wsb set-super-admin [OPTIONS] <NEW_SUPER_ADMIN_PUBKEY>
 ```
 NOTE: the super admin keypair can be passed in with `-k/--keypair` before the command or `-a/--authority` as an option.
 If both are present, the value passed to `-k/--keypair` will be the payer for the transaction and `-a/--authority` will be the super admin.
-If neither are present program defaults to client keypair in the solana config.
+If neither are present program defaults to client keypair in the solana config found at `$XDG_CONFIG_HOME/solana/id.json`.

 ## Create Vaults
 1. Create the LP Token metadata, this should have the following format: